What makes an orangutan special?

 In times past orangutans were not killed because the indignenous peoples felt the orangutan was simply a person hiding in the trees, trying to avoid having to go to work or become a slave.

 Orangutans are unique in the ape world.
 Of the four kinds of great apes – gorillas, chimpanzees, bonobos and orangutans – only the orangutan comes from Asia; the others all come from Africa.
 There are two separate species of orangutan – the Sumatran orangutan (Pongo abelii) and the Bornean orangutan (Pongo pygmaeus).

-The orangutan is the only primarily arboreal great ape and is actually the largest tree living mammal in the world.
-The other great apes do climb, travel and build sleeping nests in the trees, but they are considered semi-terrestrial, spending a considerable portion of their lives on the ground.
+Orangutans are the only primarily arboreal great ape and are actually the largest tree living mammal in the world.
+The other great apes do climb, travel and build sleeping nests in trees, but they are considered semi-terrestrial, spending a considerable portion of their lives on the ground.
 The orangutan’s hair color, orange-reddish brown, is also unique in the ape world.

 Almost all of the food they eat grows in the treetops and the frequent rains fill the leaves thus supplying their drinking water.
 When water is difficult to get, they chew leaves to make a sponge to soak up water in tree cavities.
 When it rains very hard the orangutan makes an umbrella for himself out of big leaves.
 Many people are familiar with the studies that have shown chimpanzees using tools, such as termite-fishing sticks.
 Recent studies show that some populations of orangutans also fashion tools to aid in the difficult task of foraging for food.

 Some might say orangutans have four hands instead of two hands and two feet.
 This makes them graceful and agile while climbing through the trees but it makes walking on the ground somewhat slow and awkward.
 That is why the orangutan is at a great disadvantage on the ground, and why the orangutan rarely comes down from the treetops.
 Their food is there, their home is there and they are safer there.